 When it comes to caring for these beautiful creations we are the specialist, we have years of experience with all types of materials and know-how different types of dirt behave on different surfaces so we can tackle any problem with ease!
-Whether you need a quick spot clean or a more intensive deep-clean treatment, our experts will make sure your investment shines like new once again.
+We offer the best residential carpet cleaner services in Manhattan Beach and any other city in the greater Los Angele area.
+Whether you need to quickly spot clean your carpets or rugs, or a more intensive deep-clean treatment for your carpets or rugs, our experts will make sure your investment shines like new once again.

 Persian rugs should be professionally cleaned; any type of deep cleaning needs to be done by an expert.
 The reason is that the process of dry cleaning can damage your Persian rug making it lose its luster and vibrancy, which is the opposite of what you want.
 You see, Persian rugs are known for their rich colors and luxurious feel so professional cleaners use the best methods to keep these qualities intact.
 If you attempt to clean your Persian rug on your own with just a dry cleaning method it will probably not be good enough which means that you would need to go back again and have it professionally cleaned.

 There are two ways that Persian rugs get their dark colors: the first is by using aniline dyes and the other is through a process called "flash dyeing."
 Aniline dyes tend to be much more expensive as they produce deeper, richer tones.
 However, flash dyeing produces less fade and color bleeding and is naturally brighter.

 Avoid using cleaning solutions that contain harsh chemicals as they may cause damage to your Persian rug.

 No, you cannot use a steam cleaner for rug cleaning as the intense heat could damage the fibers within the fabric.
 If you have any stains on your Persian rug, dry clean it instead of steaming it.